thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/mqtt.md

 {% include content-toggle.html content-toggle-id="mqttdownlinkconverterconfig3" toggle-spec=mqttdownlinkconverterconfig3 %}

 Then prepare the uplink converter to receive the response messages.
-Go to the *"MQTT Uplink Converter"* and paste the following code in the decoder window:
+Go to the "**MQTT Uplink Converter**" and paste the following code in the decoder window:

 {% capture mqttuplinkconverterconfig2 %}
 TBEL<small>Recommended</small>%,%accessToken%,%templates/integration/mqtt/mqtt-uplink-converter-config-tbel-2.md%br%